 There are frequent express coach services to Birmingham from London, Heathrow and Gatwick airports and many other UK cities.
 The long-distance coach station is in Digbeth in the city centre.

 The bus service numbers 61, 63, X64, 98 and 99 travel to the University's main Edgbaston campus, the Vale student residences and the Selly Oak Campus.
 Please visit the National Express website.

-Parking on Open Days is extremely limited and the majority of visitors will be unable to find a space on campus.
-We therefore recommend that visitors use public transport to reach the University or find alternative parking in and around the city.
+Parking on Open Days is currently very limited due to several major building projects that are taking place as part of our £600 million campus redevelopment with the majority of visitors unable to park on campus.
+We therefore recommend that visitors use the park and ride service or public transport to reach the University.
+Alternative parking can also be found in and around the city.
 There are a number of NCP car parks across the city centre along with large shopping centre car parks and there is a direct trainline from Birmingham New Street to the University train station.
 The journey takes approximately 8 minutes from Birmingham New Street and up to six trains an hour depart for the University on the cross-city line (final destination Longbridge or Redditch).

 The University has two main car parks:

 - North East Car Park (access via Pritchatts Road) Sat Nav Postcode B15 2SA

 - Pritchatts Road Car Park (at junction with Vincent Drive) Sat Nav Postcode B15 2QU